SinglePages/NeuralNetworks/Sections/04-SingleNeuron.m4.md

 ## The Dot-Product

-We compute $z^{(i)}$ above using a summation, but we can express this same bit of math using the dot-product from linear algebra.
+We compute $z^{(i)}$ using a summation, but we can express this same bit of math using the dot-product from linear algebra.

 $$